danielgago/rcom2324/README.md

 ## Lab 2 - Computer Networks

 **Description:** This assignment was divided into two parts.
-In the first part of the lab assignment, we developed a download application.
-The objective was to create a program capable of downloading files from a specified FTP server.
+In the first part of the lab assignment, we developed a download application which is capable of downloading files from a specified FTP server.
 The second part of the lab assignment focuses on configuring and studying a computer network.

 **Grade obtained:** ?/20